Congressman: No NCAA antitrust exemption in athlete pay bill

 Gonzalez said he also believes independent oversight of the entire process is necessary with representation for the interests of athletes, schools and the outside entities that would make deals with athletes.
 The oversight body would provide reports to Congress to show how the NIL issue is playing out.

-Gonzalez, a former football player for Ohio State and the Indianapolis Colts, said both parties and members of both the House and Senate agree legislation is needed.
+Gonzalez, a former football player for Ohio State and the Indianapolis Colts, said both parties and members of the House and Senate agree legislation is needed.

-But the coronavirus pandemic has slowed the legislative process on Capitol Hill, and Gonzalez it’s a race against the clock with Florida’s state NIL law set to go into effect in July 2021 once it’s signed by the governor.
+But the coronavirus pandemic has slowed the legislative process on Capitol Hill, and Gonzalez said it’s a race against the clock with Florida’s state NIL law set to go into effect in July 2021 once it’s signed by the governor.

 Sports law professor Gabe Feldman of Tulane University’s Center for Sport said on the webinar that federal lawmakers might need to consider passing temporary legislation to put the state laws on hold.